 OR I DID IT SOLO DESPITE THE ODDS!
 BRAVO TO ME!!

 The bus ride is a harrowing dusty hairpin bend track up to the summit.
-One girl was clinging to her boyfriend quivering with fear at the drop of monumental height as we negotiated the road.
-Other buses due to pass radio each other so not to pass on narrow stretches. when you arrive at the entrance there’s another climb and suddenly there it is.
+One girl was clinging to her boyfriend quivering with fear and whining in a high pitched howl at each drop of monumental height she saw (and there were a lot) while we negotiated that thin, winding perilous road.
+The buses due to pass each other radio so not to pass on narrow stretches.
+To be honest it’s not that much comfort.
+When you arrive at the entrance there’s another twenty minutes climb, and whoosh!
+Suddenly there it is in all its glory, the fabled Machu Picchu.

 Its shocking how after all the long awaited and tricky planning, it’s suddenly there in all its glory.
 You just turn the bend and voila!
 The magical place that wasn’t rediscovered until Bingham came across it, thankfully not ransacked by the Spanish thus no desecration and churches plonked on top.